While achieving that crystal-clear window is satisfying for a homeowner, for birds, it’s a death trap – to them, it’s hardly visible at all.

 - Find help for birds that have hit a window – program the BC SPCA animal helpline into your phone 1-855-622-7722

 “The more coverage on the window, the better.
 By making these simple changes, you are truly saving lives,” says Dubois.

-The decals or tape attach to the outside of your window to make glass more visible by reflecting UV light that birds can easily see and humans can’t, glowing like stop lights to warn birds away.
-Along with decals, hanging mylar strips or well-secured strings of beads can also be an effective and visually-pleasing solutions that helps birds avoid glass.
+The decals attach to the outside of your window to make glass more visible by reflecting UV light that birds can easily see and humans can’t, glowing like stop lights to warn birds away.
+Similarly, Feather Friendly® tape creates a visual cue that the glass is there.
+Along with decals or tape, drawings, hanging mylar strips, or well-secured strings of beads can be effective and visually-pleasing solutions that help birds avoid glass.